Aydin-ab/ray-aydin/doc/source/ray-core/internals/metric-exporter.rst

 Ray's metric system uses a multi-stage pipeline:

 1. **C++ Components**: Raylet, GCS, and worker processes record metrics using the OpenTelemetry SDK
-2. **OTLP Export**: Metrics are exported via OpenTelemetry Protocol (OTLP) over gRPC to the metrics agent
+2. **OTLP Export**: Metrics are exported using OpenTelemetry Protocol (OTLP) over gRPC to the metrics agent
 3. **Metrics Agent**: The Python metrics agent (ReporterAgent) receives and processes metrics
 4. **Aggregation**: High-cardinality labels are filtered and values are aggregated
 5. **Prometheus Export**: Final metrics are exported in Prometheus format